Nikulsuthar2/DSA/README.md

 - Sort Array in Ascending Order
 - Find Frequency of Each Element
 - Given a collection of intervals, merge all overlapping intervals
 - Find the contiguous sub-array(containing at least one number) which has the maximum sum and return its sum.
+- 30 Merge Sort Array
+- 31 Move Zeros

 ### 2. 2D Array
 - Initialize 2D Array